Noah-Chappell/Noah-Chappell/README.md

 Student Developer
 -----------------

-I have been learning to code since high school and am proficient in C++ and Python.
-I am a full time student pursuing Computer Science and Engineering, B.S. but am looking for internship opportunities for summers.
-I truly love programing and am passionate about learning and improving at my craft.
+I'm a dedicated third-year full-time Computer Science student at UCI, actively pursuing a bachelor's degree in Computer Science and Engineering.
+Aspiring for a career in software development, I'm actively seeking internship opportunities for the summer.
+My coding journey, starting in high school, has equipped me with a versatile skill set across various programming languages and aspects of software development.
+Fueled by a genuine love for programming, I am passionate about continuous learning and refining my skills.
+Confident in the robust foundation provided by UCI, I aim to leverage these skills for a rewarding and enduring career in software development.

 * 🌍  I'm based in Irvine, CA
 * ✉️  You can contact me at [noahmchappell@gmail.com](mailto:noahmchappell@gmail.com)